JGroups - A Toolkit for Reliable Multicast Communication

 }

-The first argument 'null' means send to all group members, "print" is the name of the method to be invoked, 'new Integer(i)' is the argument to the print() method, GET_ALL means wait until the responses from all group members have been received and '0' specifies the timeout (in this case, it means wait forever).
+The first argument 'null' means send to all cluster nodes, "print" is the name of the method to be invoked, 'new Integer(i)' is the argument to the print() method, GET_ALL means wait until the responses from all group members have been received and '0' specifies the timeout (in this case, it means wait forever).
 RpcDispatcher sends a multicast message (containing the method call) to all members (e.g. 4 members, including itself) and waits for 4 replies.
 If one or more of the members crash in the meantime, the call nevertheless returns and has those replies marked as 'suspected' in the response list.
 The response list contains an entry for each expected reply, which has the address of the replier, the value (if any, in our case it is an integer), and a flag (received, not received (in case of timeouts) or suspected).
 If this member is the only group member, then the method call will call its own print() method.

-Copyright © 2002-2010, Bela Ban / Red Hat
+Copyright © 2002-2035, Red Hat